The White Dragon of the English

 Shake your black tresses, maidens of Valhalla!

-And strike your loud timbrels for joy!
+And strike your loud timbrels for delight!

 Many a helmed head.

-The black clouds gather round;
+The black clouds collect round;

-Soon shall they be red as the blood of the valiant!
+Quickly shall they be red as the blood of the valiant!

-He, the bright consumer of palaces,
+He, the bright customer of royal residences,

-Broad waves he his blazing banner,
+Broad waves he his scorching banner,

 Red, wide, and dusky,